-- Western civilization and diet
+- Living in a Western civilization and eating Westernized food in your diet

 - Being over 40 years of age

-- History of breast cancer
+- Having a history of breast cancer

-- Ulcerative colitis
+- Having ulcerative colitis

 Enough is now known about polyps that physicians generally place patients into one of three categories.
-In each of these the end result is an adenoma type polyp:
+In each of these, the end result is an adenoma type polyp:

 - The Ordinary Polyp – Most sporadic polyps occur between the ages of 40 and 60.
 There may be only one or two present and they may take ten years or more to develop into a cancer.
 There is a hereditary link.

 - Familial Polyposis – This is a true hereditary condition in which the entire colon contains thousands of polyps.
 They begin at a very early age even under ten years old.
 And virtually every patient will eventually develop colon cancer.
 The only known preventative treatment is removal of the colon.
-Fortunately, the condition is not common.
+Fortunately, this condition is not common.

 - Stool exams to detect occult (hidden) blood – Colon cancers and large polyps release minute quantities of blood; therefore, examination of the stool for occult blood is an important exam.

-- Sigmoidoscopy – A visual exam of the rectum and lower colon, using a lighted, rigid or flexible tube, or endoscope, allows the direct detection of colon tumors.
+- Sigmoidoscopy – A visual exam of the rectum and lower colon using a lighted, rigid or flexible tube or endoscope, allows the direct detection of colon tumors.